David Hilliard: Influences

 After reading Malcolm X's autobiography as a teenager, David Hilliard had a deep respect for his militancy.
 Although he admired the charisma of Martin Luther King Jr. he did not agree with MLK's advocacy for non-violent resistance.
 In his early teen years, Hilliard had little involvement in politics.
 In the summer of 1965, his nephew Bojack participated in the riots in the Watts neighborhood of Los Angeles, California.
 Seeing his nephew on TV inspired Hilliard to learn more about activism and politics.

 Fellow Black Panther Party member and BPP Central Committee member Donald L. Cox has suggested that during Hilliard's stint as BPP Chief of Staff, Hilliard became an autocrat highly influenced by Stalin.
 Cox has stated that as the party explored Marxist theory, Marxist-Leninism became the party line and that in particular Stalin's book Foundations of Leninism was read and practised.
 Reflecting those principles, Cox alleges that Hilliard began to place loyalty to the party above all and dealt out punishment, denouncement or expulsion from the Black Panther Party to those who opposed him or the party line, even for the slightest of offence, with his orders being carried out by internal enforcers known as the "Black Guard" and "Buddha Samurai".
-Simultaneously, Cox says, Hillard dismantled the power and authority of all other members of the Black Panther's central committee aside from himself, and that of Huey Newton, in a vicious drive for power.
+Simultaneously, Cox says, Hilliard dismantled the power and authority of all other members of the Black Panther's central committee aside from himself, and that of Huey Newton, in a vicious drive for power.